gridl/EvenVizion/README.md

 ## About the project

 EvenVizion - is a video-based camera localization component.

-It allows evaluating the relative positions of objects and translating the coordinates of the object (relative to the frame) into a fixed coordinate system.
-To determine the position of the object, the main task was set – the creation of a fixed coordinate system.
+It allows evaluating the relative positions of objects and translating the coordinates of an object (relative to the frame) into a fixed coordinate system.
+To determine the position of an object, the main task was set – the creation of a fixed coordinate system.
 To solve this, we created the EvenVizion component.
-We show that the task can be solved even in bad filming conditions (sharp camera movement,bad weather conditions, filming in the dark and so on).
+We show that the task can be solved even in bad filming conditions (sharp camera movement, bad weather conditions, filming in the dark and so on).

 As a result you get JSON with the homography matrices for each frame.